BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 - no content length infinite: infinite data, works like a charm
 - no difference: works like a charm.

+### Shorter messages for Chrome

+For both HTTP/1.1 and HTTP/2.0, the client keeps waiting for more data to arrive when requesting the small difference path.
+For the larger difference, Chrome returns the response string and finishes in HTTP/2.0, but doesn't do so for HTTP/1.1.
+The no content length paths don't throw any errors.

 ## Firefox

 I am testing Firefox for Ubuntu 24.04 (Noble Numbat).